jlyonsmith/whitespace-rs/README.md

 ## License

-Whitespace Tools is distributed under the terms of the [UNLICENSE](http://unlicense.org/) license.
+Whitespace Tools is distributed under the terms of the [Unlicense](http://unlicense.org/) license.

-See UNLICENSE for details.
+See the file UNLICENSE for details.